nitsuga1986/machine-learning-nd-portfolio/README.md

 Using the official application of an e-commerce site, a historical sales database corresponding to a product category has been produced.
 By using this dataset containing all the information related to the products and their corresponding price, it is possible to train an algorithm capable of predicting the optimal competitive price for the publication of a new product.
 The motivation for pursuing this project is due to the fact that e-commerce companies require a holistic understanding of prices, and they must establish it intelligently as a marketing weapon.

-### DCGAN: Deep Convolutional Generative Adversarial Networks
+### DCGAN Deep Convolutional Generative Adversarial Networks
 > **Keywords**: DCGAN | Adversial Networks | Convolutional | Deep Learning | Discount Factor. *[View Source](https://github.com/nitsuga1986/machine-learning-nd-portfolio/blob/master/deep-learning/dcgan-image-generator/DCGAN.ipynb)*

 In this notebook, a GAN using convolutional layers in the generator and discriminator is bulilt to generate numbers.
 This is called a Deep Convolutional GAN, or DCGAN for short.
 The DCGAN architecture was first explored last year and has seen impressive results in generating new images